Updated: May 2018

-My design skills being what they are – non-existent – meant I had to outsource the design of my book cover.
+My design skills being what they are – non-existent – meant I decided to run a 99designs book cover contestc.

-99Designs is a design contest marketplace where you can run competitions for: logos, web designs and book covers amongst other things.
+99designs is a design contest marketplace where you can run contests for: logos, web designs and book covers amongst other things.

-Lots of top bloggers recommended 99Designs to me.
-So in July, I ran a competition for a book cover on this website.
+Lots of top bloggers recommended 99designs to me.
+So, I ran a contest for a book cover on this website.

 The first round was open to everyone, and it lasted four days.